 If you’re in the second category, step back on the bar, but this time on the right side, so you’re tightening the nuts clockwise.
 Repeat this step until the nut feels tight.

-This will get you on your way until you get a new tire installed properly.
+This will get you on your way until you install a new tire properly.

 Changing a Tire with an Extendable Breaker Bar

 I mentioned above that there are a few tools you can use to tighten lug nuts if you don’t have a torque wrench.

 One is the tire iron mentioned above, and the other is an extendable breaker bar.
 Breaker bars are capable of producing enough torque to deal with even the most stubborn lug nuts.

 A breaker bar is a long steel bar with a head that has a socket drive attached to it.
 The head typically rotates up to about 240 degrees, which means you can get the bar in the best possible position to create enough leverage to deal with a tight lug nut.

 If you have a breaker bar that extends to 18 inches (ca. 46 cm) in the trunk, you have everything you need to change a tire.

 Alternatively, you can also use a 24″ 40 schedule PVC pipe instead of the breaker bar if you so prefer.
 And if you’d rather have both for the ultimate mechanical advantage over stubborn bolts, more power to you.